venemr/personal_blog/src/pages/2020-11-08-post-six/index.md

 Initially I had no clue of how to handle this situation because it sounds very complicated, until I found the magic function AJAX and it completely blows my mind. #:bowtie:

 * <h4>report.js</h4>
+<p>AJAX is a short term of <b>"Asynchronous JavaScript and XML"</b> and it is a means of loading data from a server without requiring a page reload.
+The <b>$.ajax()</b> method in jQuery runs asynchronously and returns before the request is finished, aka before the success callback runs.
+Therefore, we can use the returned result as a parameter to be parsed in the success function to return a Bootstrap Table to present the JSON object returned from the backend.</p>
-<p>In JavaScript, use "on change" function to capture the selected manufacturer name and return it as a dictionary; then use AJAX function to post the JSON string object to the backend -- if succeeded, return the JSON object from the backend to the frontend, and present the returned object in a Bootstrap table. </p>
+<p>In JavaScript, use <b>.change()</b> function to capture the selected manufacturer name and return it as a dictionary; then use AJAX function to post the JSON string object to the backend -- if succeeded, return the JSON object from the backend to the frontend, and present the returned object in a Bootstrap table. </p>
-<p>It is worth mentioning to use "load" method to ensure that the Bootstrap table is reloaded each time with a new user selection, and the old rows from the previous Bootstrap table will be removed.</p>
+<p>It is worth mentioning to use <b>"load"</b> method to ensure that the Bootstrap table is reloaded each time with a new user selection, and the old rows from the previous Bootstrap table will be removed.</p>

 ```javascript
 //hide table 2, view detail button, table 3 by default